Russia to evacuate citizens from China as virus toll rises

 Peskov first said that evacuation will start on Saturday but later corrected himself.
 Russia has already reported its first two cases of coronavirus and restricted direct flights to China.

 China’s National Health Commission said there were 2,102 new confirmed infections in China as of Friday, bringing the total to 11,791.
-Around two dozen other countries have reported another 137 cases.
+Around two dozen other countries have reported more than 130 cases.
 The death toll rose by 46 to 259, all in China.

 The Chinese data would suggest it is less deadly than the 2002-03 outbreak of Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people of the some 8,000 it infected, although such numbers can evolve rapidly.

-Inside China, Hubei province, the epicentre of the outbreak, was under a virtual quarantine, with roads sealed off and public transport shut down.
+Inside China, Hubei province, the epicenter of the outbreak, was under a virtual quarantine, with roads sealed off and public transport shut down.
 Elsewhere, authorities placed growing restrictions on travel and business.

 In Beijing, counters were set up at the entrances of housing estates, where volunteers wearing red arm bands and masks noted down details of residents coming back from their hometowns after the Lunar New Year holiday.